dudeman211/inspyrator/README.md

 # Inspyrator
 A python program to build music scales from the 12-note chromatic scale.

-Currently builds and displays the seven modes of the major scale - Ionian (Major), Dorian, Phrygian, Lydian, Mixolydian, Aeolian (minor), Locrian - from a user chosen key.
+Currently builds and displays the seven modes of the major scale from a user chosen key.
+The seven modes are:
+Ionian (Major), Dorian, Phrygian, Lydian, Mixolydian, Aeolian (minor), Locrian

 Status:
   Prototype